MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x12b---faulty-hardware-corrupted-page.md

 **Windows Memory Diagnostics Tool**

 To investigate if this bug check is caused by defective RAM hardware, run the Windows Memory Diagnostics tool.
-In the control panel search box, type Memory, and then click *Diagnose your computer's memory problems*.‌ After the test is run, use Event viewer to view the results under the System log.
+In the control panel search box, type Memory, and then select *Diagnose your computer's memory problems*.‌ After the test is run, use Event viewer to view the results under the System log.
 Look for the *MemoryDiagnostics-Results* entry to view the results.

 ## See Also
 ----------